OpenMath/OpenMath.github.io/_includes/intro.md

-OpenMath is an extensible standard for representing the semantics of mathematical objects.
+OpenMath provides extensible standards for representing the semantics of mathematical objects and communicating them between software systems.